Skip to main content

 It’s easy to fix.

-Click Here to Order a New Terminating Thermostat: |
+Click Here To Order Your New Terminating Thermostat

 If you plug your fridge back in after the 8 hours both your freezer and fridge will get cold again.
 In about 2 days your freezer will ice up again, because the terminating / defrost thermostat is stuck open and won’t power up your defrost heater.